david-waltermire-nist/CNA-registry-project-AWG/requirements/implementation-requirements.md

-# Implementation requirements for the CNA Registry
+# Implementation requirements for the CVE User Registry

 Define the purpose of the repo